laygond/GazeboProject/README.md

 ### Output
 #### Model Editor
 - In gazebo under Edit click on Model Editor.
-- Design your robot model, e.g, [model editor tutorial](http://gazebosim.org/tutorials?tut=model_editor)
+- Design your robot model, e.g, [model editor tutorial](http://gazebosim.org/tutorials?tut=model_editor).
-- Save your robot model under the model folder
+- Save your robot model under the model folder.
 - Exit the editor.

 In this repo the model will be a two-wheeled robot.